 The Coast Guard Heritage Museum is located in the historic old Customs House at the corner of Main Street and Millway in Barnstable Village on Cape Cod, MA.
 Built in 1855 to a design by Ammi Young, it was used as a custom house and post office until 1913, continuing to house the post office and other offices until 1958.
 It was converted into a museum in 1960, and was listed on the National Register of Historic Places in 1975.

-We will open again on Friday, May First, 2020.
+Opening day for the 2020 season is still to be determined.
 New exhibits will include celebration of Air Station Cape Cod's 50th anniversary.
 We look forward to seeing you on Tuesdays through Saturdays, 10:00 AM to 3:00 PM.
 Admission will still be $5 for adults, children 10 and under and active duty Coast Guard personnel are free.

 Also check us out at the Spring Cape Cod Museum Trail Festival of Museums!